Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: Diffeomorphisms groups of specific Cantor sets

 Furthermore, we can modify any germ in $\Diff^{1,+}_0$ by using homotheties of ratios $\lambda_0^k$, $k\in \Z$ in order to obtain a diffeomorphism $\varphi:[0,1]\to [0,r]$ sending $C$ into $C$.
 By Lemma \ref{finitenessgen} we can assume that $\varphi$ is an affine map, and by Lemma \ref{standard} $[0,r]$ must be a standard interval.
 It follows that the homothety factor of $\varphi$ is a power of $\lambda_0$.
 This implies that $N=1$.

 Pairs of coverings by standard clopen intervals of $C$ correspond to pairs of finite rooted subtrees.
 Subdividing the covering by standard subintervals is then equivalent to stabilizing the trees.
-This provides isomorphisms with the Thompson groups $F_{n+1}$, $T_{n+1}$ and $V^{\pm}_{n+1}$, respectively, ending the proof of Theorem \ref{thompgen}.
+This provides isomorphisms with the Thompson groups $F_{n+1}$, $T_{n+1}$ and the signed Thompson group $V^{\pm}_{n+1}$, respectively, ending the proof of Theorem \ref{thompgen}.